Partnerships for prosperity

 Educational institutions such as De Montfort University (DMU) and Leicester Castle Business School (LCBS) can be an important partner in a people focused approach, whether be it formally through business training or coaching, or informally through facilitating networks of local leaders and professionals.

 LCBS is very much part of and a resource for, the city’s business community.
 We believe all employers and employees need to embrace continual learning and to know how to use information wisely, to reach decisions, communicate, negotiate and work together.
 At the same time, we as a provider of education need to understand and respond to the needs and interests of businesses in our community.

-This year’s Leicester Business Festival represents an opportunity for you to discover new ideas that can support your business in its future growth and development.
-There are some fascinating events to attend, whatever your sector.
+The Leicester Business Festival (LBF) represents an opportunity for you to discover new ideas that can support your business in its future growth and development.
+Each year there are some fascinating events to attend, whatever your sector.

-I am looking forward to attending as many events as possible and learning new things from those I meet.
-I urge you not to miss this opportunity.
-Step outside of your own sector, make new contacts and take advantage of this golden opportunity to celebrate and champion the Leicestershire business community.
+I urge you not to step outside of your own sector, make new contacts and take advantage of this golden opportunity to celebrate and champion the Leicestershire business community.